 The Bottom Line

 Is your organization on track for meeting consumer healthcare expectations?
-90% of major healthcare organizations say that improving the consumer experience is top priority, and patients think healthcare affordability is a top concern.
+90% of major healthcare organizations say that improving the consumer experience is a top priority, and patients think healthcare affordability is a top concern.
 If you do not have a vision of how to marry what your healthcare leaders are striving toward and giving patients a satisfying care and billing experience, then this could be the best first step.

-Simply, it’s time to invest in the resources available to create patient friendly statements which will delight your patients, increase your revenue and decrease your resource costs.
+Simply, it’s time to invest in the resources available to create patient-friendly statements which will delight your patients, increase your revenue and decrease your resource costs.
 That’s a win-win that begins to draw you closer to a broader, more comprehensive strategy.
 We have seen this first step lead to offering online bill pay, Payment IVR, eStatements, patient portals, and more.

-It’s time to bring on the heat and give your patient pay program the opportunity to substantially increase the financial experience, while increasing the likelihood of payment.
+It’s time to bring on the heat and give your patient pay program the opportunity to substantially increase the financial experience while increasing the likelihood of payment.